Ap0ll02/PhoebeEvents/README.md

 Please be on the lookout for your repository to be added.

 ### MacOS
+You can use hombrew for a macOS install.
+`brew tap ap0ll02/phoebe` and `brew install phoebe`

 ### Arch
+Coming soon: `paru phoebe`

 ### Debian/Ubuntu
+Coming soon.

 ### From Source
+Clone the repo, and enter it.
+Then `go build -o pb`, where you can move the resultant pb somewhere to your path, example: `mv pb /usr/bin/`

 Thanks for reading, this is my first CLI, I am mostly making this for myself so if you stumble across this, thanks for reading!